Students who do not meet academic standards at Shawnee State University will be placed

-- The "Application for Incomplete Grade" form may be obtained on the web at Application for Incomplete Grade or in the Office of the Registrar.
+- The "Application for Incomplete Grade" form may be obtained on the web at Application for Incomplete Grade (PDF) or in the Office of the Registrar.

 - The "Application for Incomplete Grade" form must completed and submitted to the Office of the Registrar prior to the end of the current academic term.

 - The instructor submits the final grade on the "Grade Change" form obtained in the Office of the Registrar.